ChariotEngine/Chariot/README.md

 # Contributing

-OpenAOE is MIT licensed.
+Chariot is MIT licensed.

 Any contribution submitted for inclusion in the work by you shall also be licensed as MIT, without any additional terms or conditions.

 ## IRC

-We have an IRC channel setup at `#openaoe` on Freenode.
+We have an IRC channel setup at `#openaoe` (I'd like to move this but there are some idle lurkers) on Freenode.
 Most collaborative discussions take place there, so it's a good place to ask where you can help out, or how something should be approached.

 ## Before submitting a pull request